-The problem with problems is that many times, we just don't personally have the ability to deal with the troubles we encounter.
-Many times when we hear of someone overcoming great problems and that gives us encouragement to not give up when we encounter the inconveniences of life but to look to God for His help.
-We need to practice relying on God in even the small things and be in the habit of trusting Him so we can properly handle the larger problems that come along every so often.
+The problem with problems is that many times, we just don't have the ability to deal with the troubles we encounter.
+Many times when we hear of someone overcoming great problems it gives us encouragement to not give up when we encounter the inconveniences of life.
+We need to practice on the small things and be in the habit of overcoming obstacles so we can properly handle the larger problems that come along every so often.
 Paul could use his own life as a series of examples of having had problems that were so intense he literally did not have the strength to go on.
 He had been sentenced to death and could see no way to escape.
-In these trials he learned that even though our individual ability and strength have limits, God knows no limit.
+In these trials he learned that even though our ability and strength have limits, God knows no limit.
 He learned to NOT trust in himself but to trust in God.
-His own past experience gave witness to the fact that at the time he wrote this letter he was walking in such faith and he had confident hope that God's power would be there when he needed it in the future.
+His own past experience gave testimony to the fact that, at the time he wrote this letter, he was walking in such faith and he had confident hope that God's power would be there when he needed it in the future.

 Paul gave God the glory for the deliverance he experienced; however, Paul acknowledged the importance of other people praying for him.
-We fail to realize how important our prayer ministry really is.
-If we had a better appreciation of how powerful prayer really is, then we would see more Christians engaged in it.
+We fail to realize how important that ministry really is.
+If we knew how powerful prayer is, then we would see more Christians engaged in it.
 Those who do pray and see their prayers answered respond in thanksgiving to God.
-Often we will pray for something and when it happens we dismiss it as something that was going to happen anyway and we fail to express our appreciation to God for all the good things He has done.
-This failure to see the connection of prayer for God's help and the resulting deliverance from the problem could affect the way we approach the next situation that we encounter.
-If we are cognizant of the relationship between prayer and the solution to the problem, then we will be more likely to immediately ask for God's help rather than tackling the situation in our own strength and wit.
+Often we will pray for something and when it happens we sort of dismiss it as something that was going to happen anyway and, in doing so, we fail to express our appreciation to God for all the good things He has done.